T cell: Positive selection

 The process of positive selection takes 3 to 4 days and occurs in the thymic cortex.
 Double-positive thymocytes (CD4+/CD8+) migrate deep into the thymic cortex, where they are presented with self-antigens.
 These self-antigens are expressed by thymic cortical epithelial cells on MHC molecules, which reside on the surface of cortical epithelial cells.
 Only thymocytes that interact well with MHC-I or MHC-II will receive a vital "survival signal", while those that cannot interact strongly enough will receive no signal and die from neglect.
-This process ensures that the surviving thymocytes will have an 'MHC affinity' that means they can serve useful functions in the body, responding to MHC molecules to assist immune responses.
+This process ensures that the surviving thymocytes will have an 'MHC affinity' that means they will exhibit stronger binding affinity for specific MHC alleles in that organism.
 The vast majority of developing thymocytes will not pass positive selection, and die during this process.

 A thymocyte's fate is determined during positive selection.
 Double-positive cells (CD4+/CD8+) that interact well with MHC class II molecules will eventually become CD4+ "helper" cells, whereas thymocytes that interact well with MHC class I molecules mature into CD8+ "killer" cells.
 A thymocyte becomes a CD4+ cell by down-regulating expression of its CD8 cell surface receptors.
 If the cell does not lose its signal, it will continue downregulating CD8 and become a CD4+, both CD8+ and CD4+ cells are now single positive cells.

 This process does not filter for thymocytes that may cause autoimmunity.
 The potentially autoimmune cells are removed by the following process of negative selection, which occurs in the thymic medulla.

 Negative selection

 Negative selection removes thymocytes that are capable of strongly binding with "self" MHC molecules.
 Thymocytes that survive positive selection migrate towards the boundary of the cortex and medulla in the thymus.
-While in the medulla, they are again presented with a self-antigen presented on the MHC complex of medullary thymic epithelial cells (mTECs). mTECs must be Autoimmune regulator positive (AIRE+) to properly express self-antigens from all tissues of the body on their MHC class I peptides.
+While in the medulla, they are again presented with a self-antigen presented on the MHC complex of medullary thymic epithelial cells (mTECs). mTECs must be Autoimmune regulator positive (AIRE+) to properly express tissue-specific antigens on their MHC class I peptides.
 Some mTECs are phagocytosed by thymic dendritic cells; this makes them AIRE− antigen presenting cells (APCs), allowing for presentation of self-antigens on MHC class II molecules (positively selected CD4+ cells must interact with these MHC class II molecules, thus APCs, which possess MHC class II, must be present for CD4+ T-cell negative selection).
 Thymocytes that interact too strongly with the self-antigen receive an apoptotic signal that leads to cell death.
 However, some of these cells are selected to become Treg cells.
 The remaining cells exit the thymus as mature naive T cells, also known as recent thymic emigrants.
 This process is an important component of central tolerance and serves to prevent the formation of self-reactive T cells that are capable of inducing autoimmune diseases in the host.